 Let by the Treasurer, the Finance Committee oversees the budgeting, spending, and income-generating activities of the church and undertakes financial planning.
 The Committee works with the church’s Bookkeeper to implement sound bookkeeping protocols and practices and reconcile fiscal activities.
 The Treasurer reports to the Board on a monthly basis.
 The Finance Committee coordinates the annual Fiscal Meeting of the church each February, a time when the congregation votes to approve the annual budget.
 The Finance Committee presents an overview of fiscal matters each June at the Annual Meeting, with a written report in the church’s YearBook.

-The Program Committee meets semi-regularly to determine speakers and programs for CCB’s Sunday Services.
+The Program Committee meets monthly to determine speakers and programs for CCB’s Sunday Services.

 The Personnel Committee oversees hiring, staffing changes, and annual staff evaluations except for the Congregational Director.
 The Personnel Committee considers future staffing needs as they relate to the results of plans made at the annual Congregational Retreat, and reports to the Board quarterly or as needed.